bhart44/Hartman_FinalProject/README.md

   5. To run the program, type in:

-*./MIDI.c*
+*./midichords.c*

-### Using The Program
+### Syncing the MIDI Device and the Program

-Look at the output from the program and determine which MIDI device you would like to use from the list printed out.
-Whichever
+Look at the output from the program.
+Each printed device has a number 1-n on the left side.
+Determine which MIDI device you would like to use from the list printed out.
+Make note of the input and output of the device you would like to use because they are listed seperately.
+Go back to the program and change the number of kMIDIInputDevice and kMIDIOutputDevice at the top of the mdidichords.c file to match the two numbers of the devices on the list.
+Now go back and run step number 4 above one more time.

+Now your MIDI device and midichords.c are in sync and using the same MIDI device.

+### Implement the Program

+1. Run the code using step 5 above.

+2. Select the type of chord you would like to play on your device.

+3. Play one note

+4. Return to the command line interface and type in "^C" to end the program.